 Picture this.
 You’re out fly fishing on a secluded river somewhere beautiful.
 But the ground is sodden and boggy.
-What you need is a pair of puddle-optimised boots—such as the perfectly named Puddle Rubber Boot by Bottega Veneta.
+What you need is a pair of puddle-optimized boots—such as the perfectly named Puddle Rubber Boot by Bottega Veneta.
 Made from biodegradable rubber and durable enough to survive the wettest conditions, these designer boots for men come in a Chelsea-boot style with a cotton lining and leather footbed.

 Best for: Ultimate protection from the soggiest and slushiest of conditions.